 Grain, tooth decay and your body’s pH

 The Paleos like to blame grains for tooth decay and causing acidity in the body (acidity in the body can potentially cause a whole slew of problems).
 Well, it is true that eating lots of refined grains (like bleached flour) will affect the pH of your body.
 A low pH (acidic) that stems from diet, over a long period of time, combined with other factors, such as stress, changes in bacteria colonies in your mouth, hormones, and environment, can also lead down the path to tooth decay (I’m quoting my holistic dentist here).
+If you want more information on how the body’s pH effects your teeth talk to someone similar to a Dentist in Santa Barbara.
 But, grains are not the sole perpetrators for changing pH in the body and causing tooth decay!
 For the record, meat, fish, eggs, refined sugar and many fruits are also extremely acid forming!

 The Paleo Diet is Unsustainable, Unethical and Not in Line with Human Physiology